-The aim of the Water Framework Directive (WFD) is to maintain high and good status waters where they exist, and prevent deterioration of status in all waters.
-This will be achieved by identifying key threats to water quality on a catchment basis, and developing new evidence-based measures for mitigation of threats supported by national and local level schemes and initiatives.
+The aim of the Water Framework Directive (WFD) is to maintain high and good status waters where they exist and prevent deterioration of status in all waters.
+This will be achieved by identifying key threats to water quality on a catchment basis and developing new evidence-based measures for mitigation of threats supported by national and local level schemes and initiatives.

 Transitional (Estuarine) and Coastal Waters

 For coastal waters, the number of water bodies in good or better ecological health is much higher at 80%, making them some of the best quality coastal waters in Europe.
 This tends to reflect their more open exposed nature and greater capacity to absorb nutrients when compared to more sheltered transitional waters.
-The latest details on water quality in Ireland, including maps showing water quality to the end of 2015, is now available on the new “Catchments.ie – Water, from source to sea” website (www.catchments.ie).
+The latest details on water quality in Ireland, including maps showing water quality to the end of 2018, is available on the “Catchments.ie – Water, from source to sea” website (www.catchments.ie).

 Ireland's Marine Environment

 Ireland’s marine environment is one of the largest in the European Union (EU) and is nearly 10 times its land area.
 The temperate waters that surround Ireland are highly productive and provide a rich mosaic of marine life, including hundreds of species of invertebrates and fish, 24 species of whales and dolphins, breeding colonies of both the common and grey seal and some of the largest breeding populations of seabirds in Western Europe.
 The assessment of this wider marine areas is covered under the EU Marine Strategy framework Directive

 Ireland’s location in the Atlantic Ocean on the edge of the European continent has meant that its marine environment has remained relatively unpolluted.
 In recent years, however, the level of environmental stress, from both internal and external sources, has increased.
-Coastal development and industrialisation, particularly during the 1990s, has resulted in an increase in the range and magnitude of pressures that have the potential to impact negatively on the quality of Ireland’s tidal waters.
+Coastal development, particularly during the 1990s, has resulted in an increase in the range and magnitude of pressures that have the potential to impact negatively on the quality of Ireland’s tidal waters.

 Urban Waste Water